 What are the benefits of wheatgrass?

-Wheatgrass is sometimes called "green blood" because it contains high levels of chlorophyll that gives wheatgrass products an unusual green hue.
+Some people call wheatgrass green blood because it contains high levels of chlorophyll, which gives wheatgrass products an unusual green hue.

 Benefits of wheatgrass